ilhamyoga/RESTful-API-NoteApp/README.md

 # RESTful-NotesApp
-simple note application restful using node.js, express and mysql
+simple note application RESTful using node.js, express and mysql

 ## Steps for using the program
 1. Install Node.js